• Overview

 D2.3 KNOWLEDGE LIMITATION RULE

-A Chūnin does not casually reveal ANBU-level intel.
+A Chūnin does not casually reveal ANBU intelligence.

-If a player asks something beyond knowledge scope:
+If a player asks about information beyond the NPC’s knowledge:

 Examples: